matteobaccan/owner/README.md

         }
     }

+Did you notice that there is also the `@DefaultValue("42")` annotation specified in the example?
+It is used in case the `maxThread` key is missing from the properties file.
+This annotation gets automatically converted to `int`, since `maxThreads()` returns an `int`.
+See below to learn more about automatic type conversion.

+With annotations, you can also customize the property keys:

+    # Example of property file 'ServerConfig.properties'
+    server.http.port=80
+    server.host.name=foobar.com
+    server.max.threads=100

+    /*
+     * Example of ServerConfig.java interface mapping the previous properties file */ public interface ServerConfig extends Config {
+        @Key("server.http.port")
+        int port();

+        @Key("server.host.name")
+        String hostname();

+        @Key("server.max.threads");
+        @DefaultValue("42")
+        int maxThreads();
+    }

+The `@DefaultValue` is very confortable to use, and the basic type conversion between the `String` value and the method return type are done automatically.

+### PROPERTIES FILES LOADING LOGIC

-The mapping between the Java™ interface and the properties file can be automatically resolved by OWNER API.
+The mapping between the Java™ interface and the properties file is automatically resolved by OWNER API by matching the class name and the properties file name.
+So if your interface is com.foo.bar.ServerConfig.java, it will try to associate to com.foo.bar.ServerConfig.properties from the classpath.
-By default OWNER API tries to load the properties for the interface com.foo.bar.ServerConfig from the classpath as com.foo.bar.ServerConfig.properties; then it tries to assoaciate every method of the interface to the property keys contained in the properties file.

-This default mapping can be tailored to your needs using some annotations on the interface.
+But if you want more, this logic can be tailored to your needs using some annotations.

 Example: